icmx/just-monorepo/HOWTO.md

 ## Note for NPMv7

-This monorepository will require NPM >=7 since it relies on workspaces feature.
-If you haven't one, there are some options:
+This monorepository requires NPM >=7 since it relies on workspaces feature.
+If you haven't one, here are some options:

-  - Install Node.js >=15 or higher, NPM >=7 is included
+  - Install Node.js >=15 or higher where NPM >=7 is included
-  - Or manually install NPM >=7:
+  - Or install NPM v7 manually:
     - Globally, by running `npm install --global npm@latest`
     - Or locally, by running `npm install --save-dev npm@latest`
     - **(the simplest but the slowest one)** run latest NPM directly by using npx: `npx npm@latest <npm-commands...>`
+  - Or consider using [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) Node.js version managers

 ## Step 1.
 Initialization